-Impossible To View With A Clean Mind… Shay Mitchell Naked Shower Pic Is Just Dirty!
+Impossible To View With A Clean Mind – Shay Mitchell Naked Shower Pic Is Just Dirty

 It’s a wrap!

-In the final season of Pretty Little Liars which are scheduled to begin airing sometime in June, several things are expected to happen in the show including the revelation of the identity of the new big bad.
-Also, the mystery of the death of Mrs. DiLaurentis will be uncovered and a wedding is also being speculated about for one of the couples on the show.
+In the final season of Pretty Little Liars, which is scheduled to begin airing sometime in June, several things are expected to happen in the show, including the revelation of the identity of the new big bad.
+Also, the mystery of the death of Mrs. DiLaurentis will be uncovered and a wedding is also being speculated for one of the couples on the show.
 Shay, who stars as Emily Fields with a lesbian love interest, has already teased about it.

-‘This is the most romantic season thus far and all I can say is that Emily will end up with someone who she cares deeply about,’ Shay revealed.
+“This is the most romantic season thus far and all I can say is that Emily will end up with someone who she cares deeply about,” Shay revealed.

 After the production of the final season wrapped, Shay read a farewell letter to fans of the show and posted a video of it.
 The video has been widely viewed managing to garner over 2 million unique views.